mxber2022/libp2p_encode_datahack/README.md

    npm start
    ```

-4. **Access the Web Interface**: Open your web browser and go to `http://localhost:3000` to access the image sharing interface.
+4. **Access the Web Interface**: Open your web browser and go to `http://localhost:5173/` to access the image sharing interface.

 ## Usage

+- **Connect relay server**: Use the web interface to enter multiaddress from relay server and click connect

 - **Upload Images**: Use the web interface to upload image files that you want to share.
 These images will be stored locally and made available for sharing with other peers.